 I’ve listened to podcasts and read online forums with lesbians pondering why they spent so many years dating men before realising that they were, in fact, only genuinely attracted to women.
 It’s a popular topic among late-blooming lesbians on Reddit, as they try and debunk how they spent so many years having sex with men when they didn’t genuinely feel attraction for them.

-It’s funny how growing up in a heteronormative society that is so structured around male desire can make you sublimate it for your own.
-You actively seek out the attention and validation of people you aren’t sexually attracted to.
+It’s funny how growing up in a heteronormative society structured around male desire can make you sublimate it for your own.
+You actively seek the attention and validation of people you aren’t sexually attracted to.
 You have sexual experiences that please this need for validation but don’t nourish or satisfy you – like always eating a cheap, tasteless chocolate bar that you’ve been told you will enjoy instead of enjoying a proper meal.

 This is why being a queer woman is quite a radical way of being.
 Experiencing desire and pleasure in a wholly unrelated way to men while living in a patriarchal society isn’t easy when you’ve learned to define your worth and success in relation to male adoration.

-Look at the way our toxic straight male culture has tried to exert some form of ownership over the sexuality of queer women: encouraging women to kiss for male pleasure (or trying to force them and assaulting those who refuse); creating an abundance of ‘lesbian’ porn which is explicitly made for a male audience.
+Look at the way our toxic straight male culture has tried to exert some form of ownership over the sexuality of queer women: encouraging women to kiss for male pleasure (or trying to force them and assaulting those who refuse) and creating an abundance of ‘lesbian’ porn which is explicitly made for a male audience.

 Say hello to the wank test

 In my attempt to own my desire, I’ve recently tried taking matters into my own hands (a terrible pun, sorry).

 Firstly, I’ve started trying to be more assertive with the people I desire.
 I own my attraction and make space for it by being upfront about it.
 Even simply saying to someone that you fancy them is a great place to start – and be ready to hear a no and accept that with good grace.
 Like most things, this can be scary, but it gets easier the more you do it.